Open House Festival

 Who are we?

-Open House is an independent music & arts charity that runs an annual summer festival for the month of August in the beautiful seaside town of Bangor, County Down, 15 miles along the coast from Belfast.
-Open House also promotes music concerts throughout the year in both Belfast and Bangor, plus a vintage festival (Seaside Revival) and a major outdoor artisan food & drink event (Sundown Market).
-In addition, Open House is in the process of taking over the old Bangor Court House, a Victorian listed building on Bangor seafront, and turning it into a permanent venue.
-With support from Heritage Lottery Fund and a recent crowdfunding campaign we expect the full restoration to be completed by Spring 2021.
+Open House is also in the process of taking over the old Bangor Court House, a Victorian listed building on Bangor seafront, and turning it into a permanent venue.
+With support from Heritage Lottery Fund and a recent crowdfunding campaign we expect the full restoration to be completed by Autumn 2021.

 Our role in Bangor

 Drawing on the unique assets of its coastal setting, thriving community of artists and creatives, Victorian architecture, abundance of pop-up venues and proximity to Belfast, we aim to attract more visitors to Bangor and to make local people proud of their town again.
-47,689 people attended Festival events during August 2018 generating a total economic impact for that month alone of £2.1million.
+68,858 people attended Festival events on 6th July and the whole of August 2019 generating a total economic impact of £2.3million.

-Music acts we have recently worked with include Public Image Ltd, John Grant, Father John Misty, Mercury Rev, Midlake, The Staves, The Waterboys, Foy Vance, Steve Earle, The Damned, Bonnie “Prince” Billy, Lisa Hannigan, Sun Kil Moon, Joan Armatrading, Lloyd Cole, Iron & Wine, Lord Huron, Martha Wainwright, Happy Mondays, The Low Anthem and King Creosote.
+Music acts we have recently worked with include The Specials, Public Image Ltd, John Grant, Father John Misty, Mercury Rev, Midlake, Villagers, The Staves, The Waterboys, Foy Vance, Hannah Peel, Steve Earle, The Damned, Bonnie “Prince” Billy, Lisa Hannigan, Sun Kil Moon, Joan Armatrading, Lloyd Cole, Iron & Wine, Lord Huron, Martha Wainwright, Happy Mondays, The Low Anthem and King Creosote.

-Recent spoken word events have featured Ian Rankin, John Lydon, Alan Johnson, Martin Bell, Wayne Hemingway, John Boyne, Lucy Caldwell, Colin Bateman, Noddy Holder, Mike Scott, Helen Pankhurst, Glen Matlock, Alexei Sayle and Bernard McLaverty.
+Recent spoken word events have featured Sir Michael Parkinson, Ian Rankin, John Lydon, Alan Johnson, Kerry Danes, Martin Bell, Wayne Hemingway, John Boyne, Lucy Caldwell, Colin Bateman, Noddy Holder, Mike Scott, Helen Pankhurst, Glen Matlock, Alexei Sayle and Bernard McLaverty.

 At the heart of the August Festival is an eclectic programme of lovingly curated bespoke events, including folk on a boat, an island picnic trip, theatre in a beautiful old walled garden, site specific cinema screenings, pop-up restaurants, whiskey, wine and gin tastings, art exhibitions, and local interest talks and tours.